Osvosloo/GoalTracker/README.md

-Note-Updates will roll out through the course of December.
+Note-Key updates will roll out through the course of December.

 Hey there! 👋